MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/office-online-server-overview.md

 # Office Online Server overview
- **Summary:** Learn about and how it provides browser-based Office functionality to supported hosts.
+ **Summary:** Learn about Office Online Server and how it provides browser-based Office functionality to supported hosts.
  **Audience**: IT Professionals

- delivers browser-based versions of , , , and .
-A single farm can support users who access files through , , shared folders, and web sites.
+Office Online Server delivers browser-based versions of Word, PowerPoint, Excel, and OneNote.
+A single Office Online Server farm can support users who access Office files through SharePoint Server, Exchange Server, shared folders, and web sites.

 > [!IMPORTANT]
-> **Are you looking for help with on your desktop or mobile device?** You can find this information by searching for "" on [Office Support](https://go.microsoft.com/fwlink/p/?LinkId=324961).
+> **Are you looking for help with Office Online on your desktop or mobile device?** You can find this information by searching for "Office Online" on [Office Support](https://go.microsoft.com/fwlink/p/?LinkId=324961).

 In this article:

 -  [About Office Online Server](office-online-server-overview.md#about)